Revelation of the Daleks: Plot

 The TARDIS lands on Necros, the location of the funeral home Tranquil Repose.
 The Sixth Doctor is attacked by a mutant, which Peri kills.
 Before he dies, the mutant tells the Doctor that the Great Healer used him as a genetic experiment and his appearance and hostility were a result of the experiments.

 At Tranquil Repose, a disc jockey plays songs and chats to entertain those who are in suspended animation.
 A couple, Natasha and Grigory, have illegally entered Tranquil Repose, looking for the man the Doctor is seeking—Arthur Stengos, Natasha's father.
 Upon finding his assigned suspended animation capsule, they discover it is empty.
 Shocked, they find a dark room filled with pulsating brains and other experiments.
 Grigory walks past a Glass Dalek casing with a mutating red creature inside it.
 Natasha realises it is the head of her father, and he is being metamorphosised into a Dalek.

 Kara, who owns a company that distributes food, is a pawn of the Great Healer, in reality Davros.
 To dissolve this arrangement, she has hired the mercenary Orcini and his squire, Bostock.
 Orcini accepts the contract for the honour of killing Davros.

-Arthur Stengos, who is now a head with red flesh growing over him, explains to Natasha and Grigory that the brains of everybody in Tranquil Repose are being used to metamorphosise into new Dalek mutants.
+Arthur Stengos, who is now a head with red flesh growing over him, explains to Natasha and Grigory that the brains of a certain selection of bodies in Tranquil Repose are being used to metamorphosise into new Dalek mutants, while the rest are being used for a protein pack that Kara distributes as food.
 Moving in and out of moments of lucidity and Dalek-like hateful ranting, Stengos begs his daughter to kill him before he fully mutates.
 Natasha does, and then she and Grigory are captured and questioned by Takis and Lilt who are in charge of security.

 The Doctor and Peri are met by Mr. Jobel and his subservient assistant Tasambeker.
 The Doctor sends Peri off with Jobel to meet the DJ while he digs into the situation.
 Orcini destroys a Dalek, and Davros is notified.
 He is convinced Kara has sent assassins, so he deploys Daleks to bring her to him.
 Tasambeker, who has been coerced by Davros to spy on Jobel, attempts to warn the Chief Embalmer out of misplaced love for him.
 When Jobel spurns her offer, Tasambeker fatally stabs him with a syringe.
 She is then exterminated by Daleks.